posva/unplugin-vue-router/README.md

      }),
 ```

+Note that if you use eslint, you will also have to follow AutoImport docs to avoid linting errors on undeclared globals.

 Make sure to also check and follow [the TypeScript section](#typescript) below **if you are using TypeScript or have a `jsconfig.json` file**.

 ## Configuration